bcgov/ols-geocoder/address-data-pipeline.md

 Geocoder data integration is primarily about tying the latest candidate reference addresses to the latest version of the reference road network (e.g.,  BC Digital Road Atlas) and deriving address ranges.
 Here is a small portion of the latest DRA and the latest candidate reference addresses:

 ![image.png](https://images.zenhubusercontent.com/57a52ca5e40e5714b16d039c/9a80391a-d380-4f4e-a018-1a8bb3d6dcfa)
+<br><br>
 Each candidate reference address must refer to a road segment (or block) in the DRA and that road segment must have a left or right locality name that is identical to the locality name in the candidate reference address.
-For _2201 Kaslo Creek South Fork Rd, Kaslo, BC_, the DRA must have a road segment named _Kaslo Creek South Fork Rd_ and the left or right locality name for that road segment must be _Kaslo_
+For _2201 Kaslo Creek South Fork Rd, Kaslo, BC_ (see below), the DRA must have a road segment named _Kaslo Creek South Fork Rd_ and the left or right locality name for that road segment must be _Kaslo_

 ![image](https://user-images.githubusercontent.com/11318574/119045191-fc47bb80-b96f-11eb-80f8-0d08928a5677.png)